Old English: Literature

 Hƿæt ƿē Gārde/na ingēar dagum þēod cyninga / þrym ge frunon...

 "Listen!
 We of the Spear-Danes from days of yore have heard of the glory of the nation-kings..."

-The corpus of Old English literature is small but still significant, with some 400 surviving manuscripts.
-The pagan and Christian streams mingle in Old English, one of the richest and most significant bodies of literature preserved among the early Germanic peoples.
+The corpus of Old English literature is small but still significant, with some 400 surviving manuscripts; it represents one of the most substantial and significant bodies of literature preserved among the early Germanic peoples.
 In his supplementary article to the 1935 posthumous edition of Bright's Anglo-Saxon Reader, James Hulbert writes:

 In such historical conditions, an incalculable amount of the writings of the Anglo-Saxon period perished.
 What they contained, how important they were for an understanding of literature before the Conquest, we have no means of knowing: the scant catalogues of monastic libraries do not help us, and there are no references in extant works to other compositions....How incomplete our materials are can be illustrated by the well-known fact that, with few and relatively unimportant exceptions, all extant Anglo-Saxon poetry is preserved in four manuscripts.

 Some of the most important surviving works of Old English literature are Beowulf, an epic poem; the Anglo-Saxon Chronicle, a record of early English history; the Franks Casket, an inscribed early whalebone artefact; and Cædmon's Hymn, a Christian religious poem.
 There are also a number of extant prose works, such as sermons and saints' lives, biblical translations, and translated Latin works of the early Church Fathers, legal documents, such as laws and wills, and practical works on grammar, medicine, and geography.
 Still, poetry is considered the heart of Old English literature.
 Nearly all Anglo-Saxon authors are anonymous, with a few exceptions, such as Bede and Cædmon.
 Cædmon, the earliest English poet known by name, served as a lay brother in the monastery at Whitby.